 Document name Online Safety Policy

-Date approved Trust approval January 2024
+Date approved Trust approval January 2025

-AGB approval 27th March 24

-Date issued February 2024
+Date issued February 2025

-Date of review February 2025
+Date of review February 2026

 Introduction - L.E.A.D Academy Trust

 L.E.A.D.
 Academy Trust fully recognises its moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 The Trust endeavours to provide a safe and welcoming environment in all its academies, where children are respected and valued.